ashirs2/Cars/README.md

-It looks like you're providing instructions on how to set up and run a software project for managing cars, using Angular, ASP.NET Core, Docker, and Entity Framework Core.
-Below are some suggestions for improving the clarity and detail of your instructions.

----

 # Cars Management Application

 This application is a car management system built using Angular for the frontend, ASP.NET Core for the backend, with a SQL Server database.
 Docker is used for containerization and Entity Framework Core for data access.